-Chase consumers with Ultimate Rewards earning cards like the Chase Freedom Flex℠ and the Ink Business Preferred® Credit Card can now benefit from Pay Yourself Back redemptions.
+Chase consumers with Ultimate Rewards-earning cards like the Chase Freedom Flex℠ can now benefit from Pay Yourself Back redemptions.
 This feature allows you to redeem points for statement credits on eligible purchases, including groceries and dining, potentially with 25% to 50% more value depending on the card you have.

-Pay Yourself Back originally launched in May for Chase Sapphire Preferred® Card and Chase Sapphire Reserve® Card holders and was expected to end on Sept.
+Pay Yourself Back originally launched in May 2020 amid the pandemic for Chase Sapphire Preferred® Card and Chase Sapphire Reserve® Card members and was expected to end on Sept.
 30, 2020, and then was extended to April 30, 2021.
 However, Chase has since again extended the availability of this tool for the Sapphire cards through Sept.
 30, 2021, and there is no end date announced for Freedom cardholders.